-Editor's note: This post was updated on October 28, 2019 to clarify technology capabilities.
+Editor's note: This post was updated on July 22, 2020 to clarify technology capabilities.

 These are reasons why teams may want to transition from traditional to headless ecommerce.
-At the same time, retailers interested in improving their user experience should also know how headless can help them deliver even better customer satisfaction rates.
+At the same time, companies interested in improving their user experience should also know how headless can help them deliver even better customer satisfaction rates.

 As soon as a business introduces new content to its front end, those updates are reflected almost instantly.
 Sites built with traditional commerce architecture, on the other hand, can sometimes take minutes, if not hours (read: too long), before all users can experience a brand’s latest design.

 As they are finally able to control all the elements users interact with more easily, brands can get more creative with the content they publish on their websites to provide experimental design.
 Additionally, the universal compatibility of headless commerce ensures your website works seamlessly and as intended between all devices and viewing formats.
 Managers of traditional ecommerce websites, however, have to account for responsive design to minimize the risk of elements disappearing or displaying incorrectly on different devices.